Can you please tell us a little bit about yourself and your career?

 If you’re having something around two hours before playing a game, you do want it to be pretty low in fat, low in fibre and low in protein just so you know it’s going to digest and it’s not going to be uncomfortable and sit in your stomach.
 The best advice I can give is to practice your pre-game meal and snack in training, to make sure it is comfortable, familiar and tolerated.
 You never want to try something for the first time in a game or race.

 Any differences when you are working with the females, for example, the netballers at GWS?

 I just started working with the Giants netball team and the women’s AFL team this year.
 Probably the main difference, and I guess it’s not just in the nutrition space, but it’s across the structure of the whole business, would be the difference in resourcing.
 That doesn’t necessarily mean anything is compromised, it just might be what is available and appropriate for the nature of the sport.
 With the netball team, there are 10 or 12 contracted players compared to an NRL or an AFL squad where you’ve got 35–40.
 I find the resourcing is scalable to the size of the group.

-I found that age was a lot more diverse as well, so with the women’s team, there were a larger portion of older athletes, compared to the AFL side.
-Age and life experience alone will impact on nutrition knowledge, so when you’re comparing a 30 year old netball player to an 18-19 year old draftee you are expecting there will be a large discrepancy in baseline nutrition knowledge and life skills.
+I found that age was a lot more diverse as well, so with the women’s team, there was a larger portion of older athletes, compared to the AFL side.
+Age and life experience alone will impact on nutrition knowledge, so when you’re comparing a 30-year-old netball player to an 18-19-year-old draftee you are expecting there will be a large discrepancy in baseline nutrition knowledge and life skills.

 All the athletes I work with are excellent people which make it a really positive experience.
 The men are great and I absolutely love working with them, but the women are awesome as well.
-The women are a little bit more self-sufficient maybe compared to the men, but they’re all fantastic.
+The women might be a little bit more self-sufficient in comparison to the men, but they’re all fantastic.

 With the AFL players you can individualise everything, you can do quite a lot for them—can you do the same for the women’s AFL team?
 Is there the funding there for that?